rayraib/holberton-system_engineering-devops/README.md

 ### System engineering & DevOps - Bash

-#### This repository contains Holberton School's projects on shell basics, shell permissions, I/0 redirections and filters, init files, and variables and expansions.
+#### This repository contains Holberton School's projects for the System Engineering and DevOps track.
 -------------------
 Topics explored, practiced and implemented on during the SysAdmin track: